p4535992/foundryvtt-arms-reach/README.md

 * Pressing 'e' opens/closes a door nearest of current selected token

-* Holding 'e' centers the camera on current selected token

-* Double tapping movement on the direction of a door will interact with it

 **NOTE: If no token is selected and you are a GM this feature is not activated**

 ### [Stairways](https://gitlab.com/SWW13/foundryvtt-stairways) Feature